RachanaHT/RachanaHT/README.md

 ### Some Things About Me:

-- 🔭 I’m currently working on Automation
+- 🔭 I’m currently working on System Automation
 - 🌱 I’m currently learning Cypress
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/rachana-ht-846010169/)